Let little things grow

 - If you’re on a lower income make an after-tax contribution to your super and reap the benefits of the Federal Government’s Co-contribution scheme.
 If you’re on an average or higher income make a before-tax contribution to your super – known as salary sacrificing – and take advantage of the tax benefits.

 There are nearly 5 million members of an Industry SuperFund.
 That’s because they are run only to profit their members and have a history of strong long-term performance*.
 Industry funds’ fees are also usually on the lower side compared with retail funds.
-You can check out the 11 Industry SuperFunds here.
+You can check out all of the Industry SuperFunds here.

 *Past performance is not a reliable indicator of future performance and should never be the sole factor considered when selecting a fund.